Almost 50% of consumers depend on ecommerce influencers to guide their purchasing decisions.

 The influencer can and will send a good number of users your way.
 That shouldn’t be a one-and-done deal.
 More than a third of influencers like to work with brands long-term.
 If the first campaign turns out as planned, why not do it a few more times?

-If you want to partner up with an ecommerce influencer, you should start by thinking about how that partnership can help your store increase sales and help your brand become more known.
+If you want to partner up with an ecommerce influencer to grow your online store, you should start by thinking about how that partnership can help your store increase sales and help your brand become more known.
 Here are a few things to keep in mind:

 - Influencer marketing works perfectly on people who dislike traditional marketing